Cost-aware Feature Selection for IoT Device Classification: Performance Evaluation

 Next, we compare the five different algorithms discussed in sections \ref{sec:cross} and \ref{sec:others}, by varying the number of features $m$ and with no budget constraint, $\lambda \rightarrow \infty$.
 We evaluate their performance based on (i) the time of execution and (ii) the cyber risk score.

 As mentioned above, for each experiment, we need to provide a set of features; and the algorithms are supposed to find the best features from the given input set of features.
 To do this, for each evaluation, we can start with a minimum feature set and increase the set by one feature for each experiment.
 That is, since we have 69 features, if we start with a singleton set and keep adding one feature for every new experiment, we would need 69 experiments.
 However, this is under the assumption that, we know the sequence in which the features should be added to the set.
 Consider adding the most discriminatory feature as the last one to the growing set of features; this means no other experiment would use this important feature for evaluation.
-On the other hand, the ideal case would be to generate all possible sequences --- 69! in our case, and carry out experiments by expanding set from a minimum size to the maximum of 69 features, for each sequence.
+On the other hand, the ideal case would be to generate all possible sequences, 69! in our case, and carry out experiments by expanding set from a minimum size to the maximum of 69 features, for each sequence.
 Since this is not computationally feasible, unless stated otherwise, we generate sequence of {\em ranked} features.
 To this end, we use the feature ranking mechanism described in our previous work~\cite{desai2019feature} where the features are ranked according to their ability to discriminate between every pair of devices by combining the results from multiple statistical tests.

 In order to compare and evaluate the algorithms, we take the full set of ordered feature vector $\mathbf{f}$ (obtained via ranking), and select the first nine features from it as $\mathbf{\bar{f}} = \left[f_1, f_2, \dots , f_9 \right]$.
 For each subsequent iteration, we add the next feature in the ranked order to our selected feature vector and calculate the time of execution and the risk score of all the five algorithms using the new set of selected features.
 Thus for the $t^{th}$ iteration, the selected feature vector is represented as $\mathbf{\bar{f}} = \left[f_1, f_2, \dots, f_{t+9} \right]; t = 0, 1, 2 , \dots, 61$, where $|\mathbf{\bar{f}}| = t+9$.
 Therefore, the algorithm must be iterated 61 times, such that, when $t= 61$, all the 69 features will be explored.
 We proceed to the analyses next.